yangbo1979/FS2012/README.md

 # FS2012
-lua lib for IDT FlowSensor2012 for nodemcu
+lua lib for IDT FlowSensor2012 for nodemcu,need I2C support in your firmware.

 http://idt.com/FS2012-EVK